Taha482-n/ITXIProStore/README.md

 To start the development server, run: ng serve
 After it launches, open your browser and go to http://localhost:4200/ to view the app.
 Any changes you make to the source code will trigger an automatic reload.

-## Running Unit Tests

-The project includes unit tests covering all components and services.
-To execute them, run: ng test
-Karma will run the test suite and show the results in the terminal.

 ## Features